talkpython/python-for-absolute-beginners-course/solutions/readme.md

 ## Proceed with caution.

 We've decided to include the solutions to the practice exercises.
 Initially, the intention was to omit them.
 It can be frustrating.
-However, it's working your way through that actually drives the learning.
+However, **it's working your way through that actually drives the learning**.
 It feels good to see the solution, but to make it really click, you have to make it your own and work your way through it.

 That said, a large number of students have requested that I add these and so here they are.